Imathatguy/TELE9751/README.txt

 ./clasT & (or ./clasH & for Hash classifier)
 ./fab &
-./schedR & (or ./clasH & for Hash classifier)
+python SchedRR.py (in a seperate window for seperate output) ./gen (make sure it is run last due to other modules dependant on generator starting the flow)

-./analys (in a seperate window for seperate output) ./gen (make sure it is run last due to other modules dependant on generator starting the flow)
+Or alternatively if you have a mac (not sure if it works on unix shells) run: bash run_framework.sh